bernardoseven/Sample-App/README.md

 i	case-insensitive

 Uniqueness Validation:
-To enforce uniqueness of email addresses(so that we can use them as usrnames), we will be using the :unique option to the validates method.
+To enforce uniqueness of email addresses(so that we can use them as usernames), we will be using the :unique option to the validates method.
 Despite all the method's writted to avoid user duplications, at the database level this could happen still.
 So we have to add an index to the database to enforce